 The official Indonesia currency is Rupiah (IDR).
-It has been floating around Rp 13,000 per USD (American Dollar) in 2019.
-It weakens to Rp.
-16,000/USD in the first quarter of 2020 due to the pandemic of COVID-19 a.k.a.
-Corona virus.
+Rupiah to USD (American Dollar) exchange rate was around Rp 13,000 per USD in 2019.
+It weakened to Rp.
+15,000/USD in the third quarter of 2020 due to the pandemic of COVID-19 (Coronavirus).

-As a budget estimation to travel Indonesia:
+As a budget estimation to travel to Indonesia:

-As common practice, you pay cash for items less than Rp.
-100,000, especially in small towns, traditional markets, small restaurants, and such.
+As a common practice, you pay with cash for items less than Rp.
+100,000.
+But, you will fully pay in cash whenever you go to small towns, traditional markets, small restaurants, and such.

-You can also use your credit card or debit card as an alternative to money changer, i.e. you use your credit card to disburse money at ATM.
-You can find ATM with a VISA or Mastercard logo everywhere in big cities such as Jakarta and Bandung, even few in small towns.
-You can find ATM in malls, banks, office buildings, etc. Therefore, make sure you remember your credit cards or debit card ATM PIN.
+You can also use your credit card or debit card to withdraw some money at ATM (Automated Teller Machine).
+You can find ATM with a VISA or Mastercard logo in malls, banks, office buildings, and minimarkets, in big cities such as Jakarta and Bandung, as well as in small towns.
+Therefore, make sure you remember your credit cards or debit card ATM PIN.

 Withdrawing some money from an ATM is simple and very convenient to get some Rupiah.
 However, you might end up paying a much higher rate than exchanging your currency in the money changer.
 It because your debit or credit card issuer will charge you some fees on top of the amount you withdraw.
 Furthermore, you will not know the exchange rate until you receive your bank statement.

 Having been informed on Indonesia currency, have you made a good plan on traveling to Indonesia?
 Let's start by exploring the land of Sunda.
 Don’t forget to bring sufficient cash with you ;-)